 The experimental trace in Figure 3 reveals several other important facts about the event data.
 First, although the trend is fairly steady, it fluctuates randomly about the average slope, as is expected for a weak effect dominated by random noise.
 Second, it is evident by inspection that the deviation is distributed smoothly over events; the cumulative rise is not dominated by a few outlier events.
-Formal testing shows the distribution of event Z-scores to be statistically indistinguishable from the expected normal distribution.
+Formal testing shows the distribution of event Z-scores to be statistically indistinguishable from a normal distribution about the mean.
 Third, the average contribution of events is small.

 This is an important point.
-While selected examples may look convincing, the small effect size means that a single event cannot discriminate against the null hypothesis.
-Given an average effect size of 0.33, an estimated 80 events are needed to attain a significance of 3σ (p-value 0.001) for a comfortable confirmation of the hypothesis.
+The small effect size means that a single event cannot discriminate against the null hypothesis.
+Given an average effect size of .33, an estimated 80 events are needed, on average, to attain a significance of $3\sigma$ (P value .001) for a comfortable confirmation of the hypothesis.
 Even with a less demanding criterion, or a subset of events with a larger effect size, many replications are needed for an effect to be reliably identified.
-Simply put, the analysis of individual events cannot confirm the GCP hypothesis or identify anomalous effects during individual events with certainty.
-This is true even for extreme cases, such as the terror attacks on Sept 11 2001.20 Statistical noise is such a large component of the data that it can partially obscure - or, equally well, masquerade as - anomalous effects.
-Only in an accumulation of replications will real effects gradually become clear while the noise washes out.21
+Simply put, the analysis of individual events cannot confirm the GCP hypothesis or identify anomalous effects during individual events.
+This is true even for extreme cases, such as the terror attacks on September 11, 2001.
+The measured effect size is so small that statistical randomness entirely dominates when sample sizes are smaller than a few dozen events.
+Only in an accumulation of replications do anomalous effects rise above the level of statistical noise.